Get New Zealand immigration glossary here!

 If you wish to study in New Zealand as a foreign student, you will need to obtain a student visa for New Zealand.

-Your New Zealand visa shows that you’re able to travel to, or stay in New Zealand temporarily or indefinitely.
+Your New Zealand visa shows that you’re able to travel to, enter and stay in New Zealand temporarily or indefinitely.

 Visa waiver country